Why This Recipe Works

 1/2 teaspoon red chile flakes

 Wash shrimp under cold running water, then dry well with paper towels.

-In a mixing bowl, stir together lemongrass, garlic, fish sauce, ginger, shallot, oil, salt, and chili flakes.
+In a mixing bowl, stir together lemongrass, garlic, fish sauce, ginger, shallot, oil, salt, and chile flakes.

 Add shrimp and toss to coat.
 Refrigerate for at least 1 hour and up to 8 hours.